 1. You will be woken at odd hours by your upstairs neighbour running the taps (loud cranking noises) at strange hours of the night.
 But you’ll soon get used to that.

-3. It will be darker than a regular flat but strategic placement of thrifted and vintage mirrors, lamps and fairy lights has made our basement flat light and bright.
+3. It will be darker than a regular flat but strategic placement of thrifted and vintage mirrors, lamps and fairy lights has made our basement flat light and bright like a house.

 4. Basement flats are warmer than you think, I imagined they’d be quite cool or even really, really cold.
-Ceilings are lower and hot air rises, so the heat has nowhere to go.
+Ceilings are lower and hot air rises, so the heat has nowhere to go and floor are also hot.
 It is a lot hotter down here than I ever imagined it would be.

 6. Take your rubbish out every day.
 It is harder to get rid of niffy smells in a basement flat.
 We’ve made the mistake of leaving rubbish in a bin for 2-3 days and the whole place stank.
 Our rubbish now goes out everyday after supper.
 In a basement flat you tend to be nearer to the drains, dilute a cap of Dettol and throw it around the open drain areas once a week or so to keep niffy scents at bay.

-You can make a nice home pretty much anywhere, you just have to take time to get to know how the space breathes and what works for you.
+You can make a nice house as much as pretty anywhere, you just have to take time to get to know how the space breathes and what works for you.